OpenHackC4H/OpenhackC4H/Challenges/RedCross_2015c.md

 # Red Cross

-## Digitalisation of the tracing request form
+## Digitalization of the tracing request form

 *Originally Published for OpenHack@Malmö2015*